warmchang/procps/README.md

 ## Reporting Bugs
 There are a few ways of reporting bugs or feature requests:

-1. Your distributions bug reporter.
+1. Your distribution's bug reporter.
 If you are using a distribution your first port of call is their bug tracker.
 This is because each distribution has their own patches and way of dealing with bugs.
 Also bug reporting often does not need any subscription to websites.